 How I tested

-Over almost the entire summer of 2019, I had treadmills coming in and out of the CNET office for training sessions.
+Over almost the entire summer, I had treadmills coming in and out of the CNET office for training sessions.
 I was primarily judging these machines on quality, features and usability.
 Did it feel stable, and well put together?
 Is it particularly loud?
 How easy is it to start a workout, and are the buttons or screen responsive when you're moving?
 What kind of workout programs does it have?

 For each treadmill, I did a few exercise sessions -- both walking and running.
 I did free-form workouts and used at least one of the preprogrammed workouts, where available.
 I compared many of these models side-by-side, when I was able to have as many in the same room as possible.